-A respondent raised an issue in respect of the applicability of APES GN 31 to comfort letter engagements undertaken in accordance with ASRS 4450 Comfort Letter Engagements (ASRS 4450).
-The respondent was of the view that comfort letter engagements, by their nature, meet the definition of a Low Doc Offering and therefore would be included in the scope of APES GN 31.
+A respondent raised an issue in respect of the applicability of APES GN 31 to comfort letter Engagements undertaken in accordance with ASRS 4450 Comfort Letter Engagements (ASRS 4450).
+The respondent was of the view that comfort letter Engagements, by their nature, meet the definition of a Low Doc Offering and therefore should be included in the scope of APES GN 31.

-Comfort letter engagements are different to the engagements to which APES 350, and therefore APES GN 31, applies.
-APESB has therefore determined that comfort letter engagements are excluded from the scope of APES GN 31.
+Comfort letter Engagements are different in nature as they are generally undertaken by the Company's auditor for overseas entities.
+This is different to the Engagements for Australian based entities undertaken by a Member in Public Practice to which APES 350 or by extension APES GN 31 are applicable to.
+APESB has therefore determined that comfort letter engagements are not within the scope of APES GN 31.

-Members in Public Practice who require guidance on comfort letter engagements should refer to the relevant AUASB standard ASAS 4450 and the accompanying Explanatory Guide.
+Members in Public Practice who require guidance on comfort letter engagements should refer to the relevant AUASB standard ASRS 4450 and the accompanying Explanatory Guide.